Qatar national football team: 2010–2020

 Qatar national team in 2011 during the 2014 FIFA World Cup qualifying rounds.

 Qatar was announced as hosts of the 2022 FIFA World Cup in December 2010.

-In 2011, as hosts of the 2011 Asian Cup, they advanced to the quarter-finals.
+In 2011, as hosts of the 2011 AFC Asian Cup, they advanced to the quarter-finals.
 They succumbed to a late 2–3 defeat to eventual champions Japan after a goal was scored by Masahiko Inoha in the 89th minute.

 Also, as hosts, they went on to win the 2013 WAFF Championship after defeating Jordan 2–0 in the final.
 The competition was made up primarily of youth and reserve teams, of which Qatar's was the latter.
 Djamel Belmadi, the head coach of the B team, replaced Fahad Thani as the head coach of the senior team as a result of the team's positive performances.
 10 months later, Djamel Belmadi led Qatar to gold in the 2014 Gulf Cup.
 They advanced from the group stages after three draws, going on to defeat Oman 3–1 in the semi-final, and were victorious in the final against Saudi Arabia, who was playing in front of a home crowd, by a margin of 2–1.

-Despite winning the Gulf Cup and finishing the year 2014 with only one defeat, Qatar showed poor form in the 2015 Asian Cup.
+Despite winning the Gulf Cup and finishing the year 2014 with only one defeat, Qatar showed poor form in the 2015 AFC Asian Cup.
 Qatar was defeated 1–4 by the United Arab Emirates in their opener.
 This was continued with a 0–1 loss to Iran and 1–2 to Bahrain.
 Qatar was eliminated in the group stages with no points and placed 4th in Group C.

-Qatar's campaign in qualifying for the 2018 World Cup in Russia was a surprise.
-Their start in the second round of World Cup qualifying in the AFC was nearly perfect, with seven wins and only one loss.
+Qatar's campaign in qualifying for the 2018 FIFA World Cup in Russia was a surprise.
+Their start in the second round of FIFA World Cup qualifying in the AFC was nearly perfect, with seven wins and only one loss.
 However, their success in the second round didn't follow them to the third round.
 Qatar finished bottom of their group, ensuring they would play their first World Cup match on home soil in 2022, the first team to do so since Italy in 1934.